FexMass/Booking/README.md

 A single webpage that allows a user to create a booking.
 The following operations must be present:
-  ● Create a booking
+  ● Create a booking\
-  ● Read a booking
+  ● Read a booking\
-  ● Update a booking
+  ● Update a booking\
-  ● Delete a booking
+  ● Delete a booking\

-Database
+Database\
-In-memory volatile DB.
+H2 as In-memory DB.